filipgdorm/binary_range_maps/README.md

-# Generating Binary Range Maps
+# WIP!
+Generating Binary Range Maps

 Code for binarizing the output of global-scale species range estimation models.
 This code enables the recreation of the results from our workshop paper [link]